SaharRamezani/SaharRamezani/README.md

     D --> F[concurrency semantics]
 ```

-At MPI-SWS I work with Prof. Rupak Majumdar and Prof. Arnaud Sangnier on DPOR and the Must algorithm.
-The tool is **TraceForge**, a Rust engine for stateless model checking of distributed systems.
+At MPI-SWS, I work with Prof. Rupak Majumdar.
+The tool I'm working on is **TraceForge**, a Rust engine for stateless model checking of distributed systems.
 The phrase "stateless model checking" sounds harder to explain at parties than it actually is.
 Short version: run a concurrent program over enough interleavings to be confident the bug is not there, without running all of them.
-A preprint lives on [arXiv](https://arxiv.org/abs/2504.18953).

 ---